grafana/grafana/docs/sources/tutorials/create-alerts-with-logs/index.md

 1. Verify that the logs are showing up in Grafana’s Explore view:

-    * Navigate to explore in Grafana
+    * Navigate to explore in Grafana.
-    * Select the Loki datasource from the drop-down
+    * Select the Loki datasource from the drop-down.
     * Check the toggle for **builder | code** in the top right corner of the query box and switch the query mode to builder if it’s not already selected.
     * Select the filename label from the drop-down and choose your `web_requests.log` file from the value drop-down.
     * Click **Run Query**.